Understanding Video Aspect Ratios and How It Can Affect Your Video Quality

 3:2

-Originally, the 3:2 aspect ratio was used for classic 35-mm still photography.
-With the advancement of video technology, broadcasters rarely used this aspect ratio in today’s standards.
+With the advancement of video technology, broadcasters rarely use this aspect ratio by today’s standards.

-The 3:2 aspect ratio setting can still be seen in most micro- to medium-sized cameras.
-Some laptops, tablets and portable game consoles also utilize 3:2.
+The 3:2 aspect ratio setting can still be seen in most micro to medium-sized cameras.
+Some laptops, tablets, and portable game consoles also utilize 3:2.

 21:9

-The 21:9 aspect ratio is known as the ultra-widescreen or cinematic widescreen format.
 It is considered to have one of the best pixel-to-pixel resolutions in terms of screen real estate.

-Films with an anamorphic format commonly use this aspect ratio to create an optical illusion that provides an ultra-wide 360-degree view.
 Filmmakers nowadays aim to make their viewers feel like being in the video rather than just watching it from the outside looking in.
-By using the 21:9 aspect ratio, video creators allow viewers to have a more immersive experience.
+Video creators use the 21:9 aspect ratio to allow viewers a more immersive experience.

 9:16